r-world-devs/GitAI/README.md

     4. Define the LLM prompts.
     5. (Optional) Choose embedding model and vector database provider.
 2. Process content of all repositories with a single function call.
-    1. (Optional) If vector database is setup the results will be stored there.
+    1. (Optional) If vector database is setup, the results will be stored there.
 3. Use the information extracted from files content from git repositories.
-    1. (Optional) If results are stored in vector database, they can be search using *semantic search* or used as a part of a RAG (*Retrieval Augmented Generation*) prompt.
+    1. (Optional) If results are stored in vector database, they can be searched using *semantic search* or used as a part of a RAG (*Retrieval Augmented Generation*) prompt.

 ## Installation